-This might be my favorite kolache recipe yet, or maybe it’s a tie with the Sour Cream Kolache.
+This might be my favorite kolache recipe yet.
+Or maybe it’s a tie with the Sour Cream Kolache.
 The sour cream version has a little bit of extra flavor, while the potato dough has a more doughnut-like texture and rose a tiny bit higher.
-I followed the same procedure for this recipe as I did all the others, which is to mix the dry ingredients with the Red Star Platinum yeast, add 130 degree water, then add remaining flour until dough is soft and sticky.
+I followed the same procedure for this recipe as I did all the others, which is to mix the dry ingredients with the instant yeast, add 130 degree water, then add remaining flour until dough is soft and sticky.

 I honestly don’t know what I’d do without my stand mixer and dough hook attachment, because up until the time I started using a dough hook I could never get the dough quite elastic end stretchy enough.
 The hook takes a slightly sticky dough and magically transforms it, whereas when doing it by hand, I’d get frustrated with the sticky feeling and use more flour thus creating a dryer dough.
 So if you’re looking for an excuse to buy or just pull out the stand mixer, it’s the dough hook.
-It’s safe to say it changed my life.
+It’s possible the dough hook will change your bread baking life.

 - 3/4 cup whole milk

 - 4 tablespoons unsalted butter, cut into small chunks

 - 2 1/3 to 2 2/3 cup bread flour (12 oz)

 - 1 teaspoon kosher salt or table salt

 - 1/4 cup granulated sugar

 - A packet (2 1/4 tsp) Platinum Red Star instant yeast